 .
 Pay particular attention to watering because, with the pots in an elevated position, there is the tendency for them to dry out more frequently.
 About mid-September the plants need to be moved into the greenhouse for flowering.
 When in the greenhouse, watering should be little and often.
 Flowering should be from early November, when they will give you a mass of cascading colour.

-Cascades can also be trained into many other shapes, including columns and spirals.
+Cascades can also be trained into many other shapes, including columns, spirals and Bonsai.